Grellheist/finance-website/README.md

 inspired by <a href="https://www.organizze.com.br/">Organizze</a> and <a href="https://akaunting.com/">Akaunting</a>).

-I know it has been a while but I WILL finish this, just depression is hitting me hard.

 ## About the name

 Turns out there is already a <a href="https://monnify.com/">Monnify</a> out